Skip to main content

 • "config_changed": Your app's configuration has been updated.
 This is a good time to re-evaluate settings or subscriptions.

 • "contact_fields_changed": A contact was updated, and one or more of the changed fields are fields your app has subscribed to.
-The data table will contain uuid (the contact's UUID) and changes (a list of {field, old_value, new_value} tuples).
+The data table will contain uuid (the contact's UUID), contact (the full contact), and changes (a list of tables, each with field, old, and new keys).

 • "http_request": Your app's public webhook URL received a request.
+The data table contains method, request_path, path_info, query_string, req_headers, body_params, query_params, and params (merged query + body params).

 • "journey_event": A Journey has called your app.